 1. While studios will buy spec movie scripts, networks and streaming services don’t buy series from unknown writers.
 Creating a series isn’t just about coming up with a great idea; it’s about being able to execute that idea on a week-to-week basis.
 That’s why they tend to buy series concepts from established producers, showrunners, and production companies.
-To sell a series, you need to partner with a producer or company with an established track record.
+To sell a series, you need to partner with a producer or company with an established track record, someone the buyer trusts.

 2. A key part of selling the series is going to be your series bible.
 This is a combination sales pitch/instruction manual that details all major aspects of your proposed show so that buyers can understand what you’re trying to sell, and that future writers have a blueprint/roadmap from which to work.
 In short, your bible is the “How To” book for the series you are proposing.